VedShh/BlueStampEngineeringProject/index.md

 **Figure 7: This is a screenshot of my final CAD on Fusion 360.
 I have 4 separate bodies (the main body, the OLED cover, the switch cover, and the slider lid).**

-My circuit (see Figure 6) is quite simple with it just including 3 parts: Arduino Nano BLE Sense (microcontroller), OLED screen, and the on/off switch.
-The main circuit is between the Arduino and the OLED screen, the switch just rests between the power cable that goes from the Arduino to the OLED screen.
+My circuit (see Figure 6) includes 3 parts: Arduino Nano BLE Sense (microcontroller), OLED screen, and the on/off switch.
+The main circuit is between the Arduino and the OLED screen, the switch rests between the power cable that goes from the Arduino to the OLED screen.
 When the switch turns on it connects the power cables, but when it is off it disables the connection.
 The other parts of the circuit include ground, SCL, and SDA wires.

 ![Circuit](ShoulderCircuit.png)